 Florida car crashes are often fatal and faulty airbags are to blame more often than you may realize.
 You probably have heard in the news that many manufacturers are recalling faulty airbags for serious injuries that are being caused by their malfunction.

-A Florida personal injury attorney can provide necessary assistance in this regard.
+A Florida personal injury attorney can provide necessary assistance if you or a loved one have been injured, or injuries have been made worse due to a faulty airbag.
 The recent Takata airbag settlement [https://goo.gl/8y9vWt] shows that there are a shocking number of accidents that take place because of airbags that do not function in the proper manner.